Other leave from employment

 Other leave from employment - Yleistä

 An employee is entitled to leave from employment for a period in which he/she is entitled to maternity, special maternity, paternity or parental allowance.
 An employee is eligible for child-care leave until the child reaches the age of three.
-Part-time and temporary child-care leave count as family leave.
+Part-time and temporary child-care leave as well as an absence for compelling family reasons also count as family leave.
 An employer may in certain cases refuse to grant part-time child-care leave.

-Under the Employment Contracts Act, the employer is not required to pay wages for the duration of family leave.
-However, many collective agreements specify that wages must continue to be paid during maternity leave and short-term absences due to a child falling ill (temporary child-care leave)
+Under the Employment Contracts Act, the employer is not required to pay wages for the duration of family leave or a temporary absence.
+However, many collective agreements specify that wages must continue to be paid during maternity leave and short-term absences due to a child falling ill (temporary child-care leave).

 Study leave is a flexible opportunity for employed persons to study further.
 The right to study leave is provided for in the Study Leave Act, which applies to both private and civil service employment relationships.